imprakharshukla/imprakharshukla/README.md

   <img alt="Python" src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white"/>
 </p>

-**Currently working with:** Vercel AI SDK, Mastra, Trigger.dev, tRPC, Redis, LangGraph
+**Currently working with:** Vercel AI SDK, Mastra, Convex, Trigger.dev, tRPC, Redis, LangGraph

 **Note:** I've worked with tons of different tech stacks and I love learning new things.
 This list is not static and never will be.